msteveb/tmake/README.md

   This can occur if a system header was previously shadowed by a source file, but the build changes so that this no longer occurs.

+XXX: Note that "#include INCLUDEFILENAME" is not supported.
+Suggest workarounds.

 Reliability
 -----------